A guide to Texas probate laws.

 In Texas, anyone 18 years old or older, or who is married or a member of the armed forces, can write a will in Texas.

-Every will must be signed by two witnesses who are at least 14 years old.
+Every will must be signed in the presence of the testator by two witnesses who are at least 14 years old.

 Yes, but they may have to forfeit part or all of their inheritance if there are no disinterested witnesses.

 Texas does not explicitly require the executor or personal representative to be a certain age, but the court is allowed to declare someone unsuitable, which is likely to happen if the executor is not of the age of majority.